 - $400.00, weekly Spiritual Direction fee, 8 weeks

 - $9,445.00, Total for housing, tuition and fees

 Meal Plan Options

-- $1,134.00 for 14 meals per week in dining hall plus Continental Breakfast (available on dorm floor)
+- Lunch and dinner served daily in dining hall plus Continental Breakfast every day (available on dorm floor)

 - Applicants should be part of a Roman Catholic seminary formation program.

 - Daily Eucharist, Liturgy of the Hours and weekly Eucharistic Adoration

 - One hour of personal prayer per day

 - 8-day individually directed silent retreat

 Goals of the IPF Summer Program for Seminarians